Day Trip to Tossa de Mar from Barcelona: Complete Guide

 If you’d rather not deal with transportation logistics, there are also several Costa Brava day trips from Barcelona to Tossa de Mar that you can book.

-These tours typically include transportation and a guided tour of the town, making it a convenient option if you prefer a more organized experience.
+These tours typically include transportation and a guided tour of the town, which makes it a convenient option if you prefer a more organized experience.

 Here are some of the top-rated Tossa de Mar tours from Barcelona: